 At the beginning of August I spent a week at Arrowmont School of Arts and Crafts in a class taught by Erika Hanson about nomadic weaving systems.
 The original idea was that the class would do outdoor site installations on campus, but the plan changed when the days were heavy with muggy 90 plus degree weather and many in the class had no weaving experience.
 So Erika flexed and we spent many hours in the weaving studio, with most of the students on floor looms.
 I knew that I couldn’t handle a floor loom for 5 days so I mostly worked on a small frame loom.

 I kind of fell apart on the first day with a migraine and toothache, and I went to my upstairs room in Teacher’s Cottage, a sweet house built in 1912.
 I slept for several hours.
+(Narrator from the future: “Laurie would soon discover that she needed a root canal and her neck was totally out of whack for two years, with the pain for both maladies starting here.”)
 When I returned to class, they had gone on a walk and the assignment was to weave a piece that evoked a place they had seen, including different pattern weaves.
 Since I had stared at the ceiling in a pretty funky state of mind during that time, I realized that a skewed vision of the bones of that room would be perfect for a small tapestry, so that was my major focus for the week.
 I’ll finish it soon.

 At first my idea revolved around weaving a banner of some kind to hang from the tree limb in front of the area as a map, or to lay on the ground as an actual path, but I realized quickly that there was not nearly enough time for that.
 The gardeners on campus had dumped a bunch of light green iris leaves in our studio, so I decided to plait stepping “stones” and make a path with them.